SasanTazayoni/L2D-driving-school-CI-PP4/TESTING.md

 🛑🛑🛑🛑🛑 START OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

-The CI Python Linter can be used two different ways.
-- Copy/Paste your Python code directly into the linter.
 - As an API, using the "raw" URL appended to the linter URL.
     - To find the "raw" URL, navigate to your file directly on the GitHub repo.
     - On that page, GitHub provides a button on the right called "Raw" that you can click on.
     - From that new page, copy the full URL, and paste it after the CI Python Linter URL (with a `/` separator).
     - Check the example table below for a live demo.

-It's recommended to validate each file using the API URL.
-This will give you a custom URL which you can use on your testing documentation.
-It makes it easier to return back to a file to validate it again in the future.
-Use the steps above to generate your own custom URLs for each Python file.

 **IMPORTANT**: `E501 line too long` errors